+44 1865 615351

 Mathematical Finance, (Martingale) Optimal Transport, (Robust) Statistics, Numerical Methods

-I am a final year DPhil student in the Mathematical and Computational Finance Group.
+I have moved to Columbia University, where I am an Assistant Professor in the Statistics Department.
+Before, I was a DPhil student in the Mathematical and Computational Finance Group.
 My research is focused on the robust approach to Mathematical Finance, which does not start with an a priori model but rather with the information available in the markets.
-My project is supervised by Prof. Jan Obloj.
+My project was supervised by Prof. Jan Obloj.

 2018-2020: Tutor for Statistics